 Contact Our Team of Experienced Atlanta Domestic Violence Attorneys Today

-At Andersen, Tate & Carr, P.C., our attorneys work to understand both sides of a domestic violence or simple assault case.
-Attorney Pat McDonough, who leads our criminal division, is a former prosecutor, so he has a unique insight into potential weaknesses in the case against you or the relative strength of your case.
-Pat McDonough will do everything he can to protect your rights.
+At Andersen, Tate & Carr, our attorneys work to understand both sides of a domestic violence case.
+Attorney Pat McDonough, who leads our criminal division, is a former prosecutor, so he has a unique insight into potential weaknesses in the case against you.
+Pat McDonough will do everything he can to find cracks in the prosecution’s case and defend your rights.

-If you have an issue dealing with domestic violence, please contact our firm today to discuss your case and make sure that your rights are being protected.
+If you have been accused of domestic violence or are accusing someone else of domestic violence, please contact our firm today for a free, no-obligation consulation to discuss your case and make sure that your rights are being protected.